Preventative Maintenance Against Viruses

 Our patented dry fog system destroys enveloped and non-enveloped viruses.

-While preventative treatment of a facility will not prevent person-to-person infections, it will prevent surface-to-person infections.
+While preventative treatment of a facility will not prevent person-to-person infections, it will help prevent surface-to-person infections.

 The product we use for the first step of our pathogen protocol is on Health Canada’s list of disinfectants with evidence for use against COVID-19 (DIN 02354594) and the EPA List N: Disinfectants for Use Against SARS-CoV-2 (COVID-19).
 All products on this list meet EPA’s criteria for use against SARS-CoV-2, the virus that causes COVID-19.